VictorNov/n8n-ci-cd/README.md

 3. **Review the exported workflows**
    - GitHub Action will export workflows and commit them to your repository
    - Review the changes in the commit
-   - An issue will be created with export details

 4. **Create a release candidate when ready**
    - Go to "Actions" tab